bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 SMBv1.0 support on any clients and that you are still able to transfer data to and from the Seagate Central.

+Finally test that the new software and configuration survive a reboot of the Seagate Central.

 ### Optional : Revert back to the old samba software
 If the new version of samba is not performing as desired then there is always the option of reinstating the original version.